Blendify/blender-manual/blender_docs/manual/composite_nodes/usage.rst

 Adding Nodes
 ============

-Nodes are added in two ways to the node editor by using the :menuselection:`Add` menu (:kbd:`Shift-A`) and picking the desired type of node.
+Nodes are added in two ways to the node editor:

+ - By using the toolshelf which has buttons for adding nodes, organized with tabs, or
+ - By using the :menuselection:`Add` menu (:kbd:`Shift-A`, or using the node editor header)

 Arranging Nodes
 ===============

 In general, try to arrange your nodes within the window such that the image flows from left to right, top to bottom.
 Move a node by clicking on a benign area and drag it around.
-Nodes can be clicked almost anywhere and dragged about; connections will reshape as a bezier curve as best as possible.
+A node can be clicked almost anywhere to start dragging.

 Auto-offset